OPT Application Process

 1. Attend an OPT Workshop (REQUIRED)

 OPT Workshops are offered every Friday from 11:00-12:30pm in Olin 220 for Spring 2015 graduates from February 6th to May 8th; workshops held on February 20th, March 13th, March 20th, and April 10th will be at a different location which has yet to be confirmed.
 You must attend an OPT workshop in your last semester, about three months prior to your anticipated employment start date.
-You are encouraged to bring the documents listed in step 2 to the workshop.
+You are encouraged to bring the documents listed in step 2 and your laptop to the workshop.
 During the workshop an International Student Advisor (ISA) will answer questions and review your OPT application.
 If you have questions about OPT or the workshop, speak with an ISA or email ISSS.

 - Form I-765, Application For Employment Authorization (pdf)